JyotsnaMeda/VerilogProjects/README.md

 # VerilogProjects

-In the Repo, the projects done as a part of EICT Academy MNIT are included.
+In this Repo, the projects done as a part of EICT Academy MNIT *Online VLSI Training Program* are included.
   - Module 1: 8_bit Booth's Multiplier
       This file is included as "Booth_Multiplier.v".
       The output waveform obtained after simulation is included as "booth_output_waveform.PNG".